VladanT3/dotfiles/README.md

 -You will have to clone the tmux plugin manager first onto you system for everything to work:
 -git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 -Open tmux and click <prefix> + I (Ctrl + b + I)

+...
+Wrote this for myself because I forget always...